jbride/gabriel/README.md

 Gabriel requires a fully synced Bitcoin Core daemon to be running.
 For testing and development purposes, running Bitcoin Core on _regtest_ is sufficient.

-If on bitcoind v28.0, ensure the following flag is set prior to initial block download:  `-blocksxor=0`
+If on bitcoind v28.0, you will need to make note of the following flag set prior to initial block download:  `-blocksxor=0`.
+If -blocksxor=1 is set, then when starting Gabriel (discussed below), you will need to provide a valid 8-byte XOR key via the `BLOCK_XOR_KEY_FILE_PATH environment variable.

 1. Start Bitcoin Core:
    The following example starts Bitcoin Core in _regtest_ mode.